What Does a Graphic Designer Do? And How Do I Become One?

 Get started with Coursera

-Choosing a graphic design career empowers you to use your creativity to help companies communicate their messages to customers.
-Get started in the creative world of graphic design with the Graphic Design Specialisation from the California Institute of the Arts.
+Choosing a career as a graphic designer empowers you to use your creativity to help companies get their messages across to their customers.
+Get started in the creative world of graphic design with the Graphic Design Specialization from the California Institute of the Arts.
 Complete a Guided Project to enhance your professional portfolio in less than two hours.

 Article sources